Pantograph (transport): Metro systems and overhead lines

 Numerous railway lines use both third rail and overhead power collection along different portions of their routes, generally for historical reasons.
 They include the North London line and West London lines of London Overground, the Northern City Line of Great Northern, three of the five lines in the Rotterdam Metro network, Metro-North Railroad's New Haven Line, and the Chicago Transit Authority's Yellow Line.
 In this last case, the overhead portion was a remnant of the Chicago North Shore and Milwaukee Railroad's high-speed Skokie Valley Route, and was the only line on the entire Chicago subway system to utilize pantograph collection for any length.
 As such, the line required railcars that featured pantographs as well as third rail shoes, and since the overhead was a very small portion of the system, only a few cars would be so equipped.
 The changeover occurred at the grade crossing at East Prairie, the former site of the Crawford-East Prairie station.
 Here, trains bound for Dempster-Skokie would raise their pantographs, while those bound for Howard would lower theirs, doing so at speed in both instances.
 In 2005, due to the cost and unique maintenance needs for what only represented a very small portion of the system, the overhead system was removed and replaced with the same third rail power that was used throughout the rest of the system, which allowed all of Chicago's railcars to operate on the line.
 All the pantographs were removed from the Skokie equipped cars.

-In 2010, the Oslo Metro line 1 changed from third rail to overhead line power at Frøen station.
+Until 2010, the Oslo Metro line 1 changed from third rail to overhead line power at Frøen station.
 Due to the many level crossings, it was deemed difficult to install a third rail on the rest of the older line's single track.
 After 2010 third rails were used in spite of level crossings.
 The third rails have gaps, but there are two contact shoes.